roohidalal/roohidalal.github.io/_pages/research.md

 # Tomographic Galaxy Clustering
 ![HSC Galaxies](../../images/HSC Cosmos.jpeg)
 I am also leading the HSC Year 3 analysis of tomographic galaxy clustering.
-We are looking at galaxy clustering angular power spectra in four tomographic redshift bins extending from $0.3<z<1.5$.
+We are looking at galaxy clustering angular power spectra in four tomographic redshift bins extending from $z=0.3$ to $z=1.5$.
 We plan to use these measurements to study different methods for modeling nonlinear galaxy bias, including Halo Occupation Distribution (HOD) models as well as a Hybrid Effective Field Theory approach.
 We aim to evaluate whether HODs are a sufficient model for HSC data, as well as understand the extent to which we can jointly constrain cosmological parameters and these small scale clustering models.

 # CMB Cross-correlations
 ![HSCxACT](../../images/HSC ACT Footprint.png)